privacy-tech-lab/gpc-optmeowt/README_ARCHITECTURE.md

 ### `data/regex.js`

-Contains regular expressions for finding "do not sell" links and relevant cookies
+Contains regular expressions for finding "do not sell" links and related privacy signals.

 ## manifests